althonos/pyhmmer/README.md

   the `hmmsearch` binary from HMMER, which can help getting the most of multiple CPUs when annotating smaller sequence databases.

-*This library is still a work-in-progress, and in an experimental stage, but it should already pack enough features to run biological analyses or workflows involving `hmmsearch`, `hmmscan`, `nhmmer`, `phmmer`, `hmmbuild` and `hmmalign`.*
+*This library is still a work-in-progress.
+It follows [semantic-versioning](https://semver.org/), so API changes will be documented, but past `v0.10` the API has been more or less stable.
+It should already pack enough features to run biological analyses or workflows involving `hmmsearch`, `hmmscan`, `nhmmer`, `phmmer`, `hmmbuild` and `hmmalign`.*